-Although the excess of events is observed in a mass range consistent with the expectations for a Standard Model Higgs, further investigations of the properties of the new particle has to be performed in order to make sure that they are consistent with the properties of the SM Higgs.
-Such properties are for example the spin, which should be zero, the parity, and the coupling strength to other particles, which should be proportional to their mass.
-Of especial interest is the measurement of the Higgs self coupling i.e. how strongly the Higgs particle couples to itself, since this provides information about the Higgs potential itself.
+Figure 3.90: The invariant mass spectrum of two gammas fram proton-proton collisions.
+In the spectrum below the background has been subtracted.
+A small peak is observed at around 125 GeV.
+The excess of events observed, lies in a mass range consistent with the expectations for a Standard Model Higgs, and so far all of the measured properties of the particle state have confirmed that this is the case.
+However, further investigations of the properties of the new particle have to be performed in order to finally settle this.
+Such properties are for example the spin, which

+Figure 3.91: The invariant mass of four leptons produced in proton collisions.
+The backgrounds are presented as the grey histograms and the contribution of a Higgs with mass 125 GeV as the open histogram. should be zero, the parity, and the coupling strength to all particles, which should be proportional to their mass.
+Of special interest is the measurement of the Higgs self coupling i.e. how strongly the Higgs particle couples to itself, since this provides information about the Higgs potential itself.
 This can be measured through a process in which a virtual Higgs boson emits a real Higgs particle.
-However, for this the linear collider is needed.

-3.5 Are There More Families?
+However, for this the linear $e^+e^-$ -collider is needed.
+Some of the shortcomings of the SM are that it is not able to describe dark matter and why there are more baryons than antibaryons in our universe.
+Models that have been developed to solve these problems often have additional Higgs bosons (see Section 5.2).
+3.6 Are There More Families?